 The compassionate staff of the Saint Louis University Counseling Center are ready to assist you.
 We offer many services to the SLU Community and are happy to offer consultations, answer questions, and provide direction.
 Our staff come from robust and diverse backgrounds, making us highly qualified and competent to treat most student mental health problems.

-Dr. Rod Hoevet, Psy.D. is a licensed clinical psychologist and has worked at Student Counseling since 2012.
+Dr. Rod Hoevet, Psy.D. is a licensed clinical psychologist and has worked with the University Counseling Center since 2012.
 He has degrees from the University of Nebraska-Lincoln, Loyola University in Maryland, and the University of Denver.
 He has worked with a wide variety of patient populations, as well as written articles and given professional presentations.
-He teaches undergraduate and graduate psychology courses and provides clinical supervision to advanced students, including the Student Counseling Graduate Assistants.
+He teaches undergraduate and graduate psychology courses and provides clinical supervision to advanced students, including the UCC Graduate Assistants.
 Dr. Hoevet is a strong believer in psychotherapy as a powerful mechanism to genuine and lasting change for a multitude of problems.
 His treatment philosophy and approach target the underlying causes of problems, not the symptoms produced by them.
 He aims to help the patient dig to uncover the complex, often well-established roots of the problems.
 The result is a true, internal change, rather than just temporary symptom-relief or behavioral changes.

-Shontay Kimmins, BS is a Senior Patient Care Coordinator at Student Health and Counseling, where she has been working since 2006.
+Shontay Kimmins, BS is a Senior Patient Care Coordinator at the University Counseling Center, where she has been working since 2006.
 She received the Team Spirit Award in 2010 for her invaluable contributions to the Student Health and Counseling Services department.
 She holds a Bachelor of Science in Hospitality and Tourism Management from Harris-Stowe State College.
 She is a Saint Louis native, a mother to two children, coaches cheerleading, and coordinates bridal and other events around the area.

 Saint Louis, Missouri 63103